Basilicata: Art

 Cave paintings were found in the Tuppo dei Sassi site (or Ranaldi shelter, after its discoverer Francesco Ranaldi, archaeologist and museum director), a prehistoric site in the Filiano territory, considered the oldest artistic trace in Basilicata.
 During the Greek colonisation era, artists like the Pisticci Painter and the Amykos Painter operated in the area of Metaponto around the 5th century BC.
 Metaponto is one of the largest and earliest Greek centres of vase painting in Italy; the Lucanian vase painting began around 430 BC, with the works of the Pisticci Painter.
-In the Armento area the Kritonios Crown and the Armento Rider were found, now exposed in Munich and London respectively.
+In the Armento area, the Kritonios Crown and the Armento Rider were found and are exposed in Munich and London, respectively.